-The Sanford Underground Research Facility (SURF) houses world-leading physics experiments that could give us a better understanding of the universe.
-Located at the former Homestake Gold Mine in Lead, S.D., SURF provides significant depth and rock stability—a near-perfect environment for experiments that need to escape cosmic radiation that can interfere with the detection of rare physics events.
+The Sanford Underground Research Facility (Sanford Lab) houses world-leading physics experiments that could give us a better understanding of the universe.
+Located at the former Homestake Gold Mine in Lead, S.D., Sanford Lab provides significant depth and rock stability—a near-perfect environment for experiments that need to escape cosmic radiation that can interfere with the detection of rare physics events.
 Until its closure in 2002, Homestake was the largest and deepest gold mine in North America, producing approximately 41 million ounces of gold in its 126-year lifetime.

 When the Homestake Mine closed in 2002, the National Science Foundation (NSF) had already considered the facility as a possible future sight for the United States’ Deep Underground Science and Engineering Laboratory (DUSEL).
 Barrick Gold Corporation agreed to keep the pumps running while discussions about the facility's future as a research facility were underway.
 However, soaring costs caused the company to turn off the pumps just one year later.